 Jessica Fuller has a BA in Business Administration.
 She works with the accounting and financial portion of the company.
 In her free time she is a sports junky and loves to watch anything sport related.
 She also loves to spend time with family and friends boating, camping and enjoying time together.

-Mark Morton, JR
+Mark Morton, PMP